bren-cere/grant-program/hackathons/AI-Agent-Image-Challenge-v1/README.md

      name: "BIC - Bren - Awesome Meme Generator Agent"
      description: "AI-powered filter that transforms selfies into web3 memes"
    ```
-5. Skip tools setup (not supported yet)
+5. Skip tools setup
 6. Add task
 7. Copy & paste the **Quickstart code** you copied earlier from the model registry
 8. Review & submit your agent
+9. IMPORTANT: ask the admin (eg Bren on Discord) to deploy your agent into the datastream

 #### 2.3 Test Your Agent

-1. Go to your test Telegram channel
+1. Go to the Agent Registry
-2. Run the `/fun` command
-3. Reply to the bot by submitting/attaching an image
-4. Your AI agent will return a processed result to the bot which will share it in the Telegram channel
+2. Filter on "own models"
+3. Click on your model
+4. Click on "Playground"
+5. Run a first test

+**Tip:** the output of the image models is a BASE64 image.
+You can quickly convert it to a viewable format here: https://base64.guru/converter/decode/image.

 ---